Frequently Asked Questions (FAQ)

 Probably; indicate them on your registration form.
 No guarantees, but we will try.
 Know This – if you choose this option then you and your buddy’s team are not allowed to sabotage or win any of the time trial prizes.

 Within very specific parameters.
-You must READ the Sabotage Guidelines CAREFULLY to see what kinds of shenanigans teams are allowed to commit.
-Failure to stay within these guidelines will get you DISQUALIFIED.
+You must READ the Sabotage Rules CAREFULLY to see what kinds of shenanigans teams are allowed to commit.
+Failure to stay within these rules will get you DISQUALIFIED.

 How do teams deal with the required food poundage during the race?